wp-plugins/compact-archives/readme.txt

 Plugin Header Photo Credit: [Mr. T in DC](http://www.flickr.com/photos/mr_t_in_dc/4249887012/ "Scroll photo by Mr T in DC's Flickr")

-Original Author Credit: This plugin was originally created by [Rob Marsh](http://profiles.wordpress.org/robmarsh/).
-WPBeginner adapted the plugin and took the responsibility to keep it updated and going.
+Original Author Credit: This plugin was originally created by [Rob Marsh](http://profiles.wordpress.org/robmarsh/) and [Aldolat](http://profiles.wordpress.org/aldolat/) added a widget for it.
+WPBeginner adopted the plugin and took the responsibility to keep it updated and going.

 == Installation ==